AdamLearns/SiteDocuments/privacy.md

 For further information, please see the relevant privacy policies for each Third Party Operator:

 - Google
-    -   Google Fonts<sup>[1](#referenced-links)</sup>: the Services make use of Google Fonts
+  - Google Fonts<sup>1</sup>: the Services make use of Google Fonts
-    -   Google Analytics<sup>[2](#referenced-links)</sup>: the Services use Google Analytics to collect aggregate information on session length, traffic sources, and user behavior patterns within the Services.
+  - Google Analytics<sup>2</sup>: the Services use Google Analytics to collect aggregate information on session length, traffic sources, and user behavior patterns within the Services.
 Ad personalization is not enabled, and IP addresses are anonymized.
-    -   Google Firebase <sup>[3](#referenced-links)</sup>: the Services are run on Google Firebase.
+  - Google Firebase<sup>3</sup>: the Services are run on Google Firebase.
 This includes site hosting, data storage, and authentication.
 - Paddle
-    -   Paddle's payment platform: <sup>[4](#referenced-links)</sup>: the Services make use of Paddle as a payment platform.
+  - Paddle's payment platform<sup>4</sup>: the Services make use of Paddle as a payment platform.
 XTONOMOUS does not get payment-specific information like your credit card, debit card, PayPal account, or home address.
 We _do_ have access to your email address as part of your Authentication Information.
+  - Paddle uses cookies to improve their site and for marketing activities<sup>4</sup>.
+Because Paddle uses them for marketing activities, we ask for your consent to use these cookies before allowing you to make a purchase.
+You are able to revoke this consent at any time through the Account page.
+- Identity providers (e.g. Google, Twitter, Twitch)
+  - When you log in using another site as an identity provider, you are actually going _through_ their site, at which point you are subject to their privacy policies.
+Please look up the privacy policy for these individual sites to find out more about how they treat your data.

 ## Accessing and updating your personal information

 You have the right to retrieve, update, and remove your personal information from our databases.
 If you have any problems or questions, please let us know by contacting us at [adam@adamlearns.live](mailto:adam@adamlearns.live) and we will assist you with the process.
-If the question pertains to personal information, then you must be emailing from the address that we have on file (for example, asking to delete a particular account will not be executed if it cannot be verified that you own the account in question), that way we can verify your identity before acting on the request.
+If the question pertains to personal information, then you must email us from the address that we have on file, that way we can verify your identity before acting on the request.

+You can update your personal information from the Account page on the site.
+This includes your email address, any consent you may have given us (e.g. the consent to email you or to utilize certain cookies).
+You can also delete your account from here.

 We do not allow changing or removing information in cases of legitimate business or legal purposes.
 For example, if your account is banned from the Services, we will still process your account deletion, but we may retain your email address to prevent future registrations.